Norwegianization: Consequences

 The purpose of the assimilation policy was undoubtedly to eradicate the culture, language, and history that contributed to the formation of Sámi and Kven/Finnish identity.
 This was true both on the level of the individual and for the groups as entities.

 One of the results of the Norwegianization was that the number of Sámi people who stated that they were of Norwegian ethnicity steadily increased over the span of the late 1800s and 1900s.
 The Norwegianization is also considered to be one of the reasons as to why many people with ethnically Sámi backgrounds developed a negative view of Sámi language and culture.
-Sámi ethnicity was grouped together with the blind, deaf, and mentally deranged in public censuses until 1920.
+Sámi ethnicity was grouped together with the blind, deaf, and mentally deranged in public censi until 1920.
 As such, they were thought of as "abnormal", an idea that had its roots in the concept of ethnic cleansing.

 The process of Norwegianization resulted in the near elimination of Sámi languages in Norway.

 Scholars have referred to the Norwegianization of the Sámi as a cultural genocide.
 These include the human rights lawyer Láilá Susanne Vars and psychologist Stephen James Minton.
 In 1923, the Norwegian philologist Torleiv Hannaas referred to the "folkemord" caused by the Norwegian school and language policy on the Sami.
 "Folkemord" was accepted later as the official Norwegian translation of the term genocide.